-The answer depends on which is the country where you come from/have studied:
+The answer depends on which is the country where you have studied the Bachelor's degree:

-- Students from Partner countries must have completed university Bachelor’s degree (the degree should last a minimum of 3 years and correspond to 180 ECTS) and document that they have graduated to apply for the programme.
-Hence, if you expect to finish your studies later than the deadline for applications, you can not participate in the call for applications
+- Applicants pursuing their Bachelor's degree in a university based outside of the European Union must have completed their studies and document that they have graduated to apply for the programme.
+Hence, applicants who expect to finish their studies later than the deadline for applications can not participate in the call and should wait for the following

 2. I have studied in a university based outside of the European Union, how do I know if my Bachelor degree credits are equivalent to 180 ECTS?

 ECTS credits are a standard means for comparing the "volume of learning based on the defined learning outcomes and their associated workload" for higher education across the European Union and other collaborating European countries.
 Other countries have different credit systems and so the conversion/correspondence of credits to the ECTS system varies.